symat/atmega-z80/README.md

 License
 =======
-This is an open project (licensed under BSD-3).
-Use it for free, just don't point fingers / blame us ;)
+This is an open project.
+The software is licensed under BSD-3, while the hardware is licensed under CERN-OHL-P. Both licenses are permissive.
+Feel free to use anything here, just don't point fingers / blame us ;)